 A VFX production pipeline is complex, with many different processes and many interdependencies among them.
 The biggest challenge is managing the sheer volume of information required to produce photorealistic imagery.
 A single creature might be composed of hundreds, if not thousands of digital assets.
 It is often necessary to assemble terabytes of data that must be passed through to the renderer and ultimately a compositor.

-In film, the main stages of production are:
+In modern film, the three main stages of production are:

 For VFX, pre-production applies to all the activities that happen before the camera starts rolling.
 For artists, common tasks include visual research, concept design of characters and environments, and defining the color palettes used in the film.